Testing for Intrinsic Type Ia Supernova Luminosity Evolution at z>2 with JWST: Introduction

 The first spectroscopically confirmed SN\,Ia at $z>2$, SN\,$2023$adsy, was recently discovered and followed with \textit{JWST} \citep{decoursey_jades_2024,pierel_discovery_2024}.
 SN\,$2023$adsy was classified both spectroscopically and photometrically as a SN\,Ia, with a spectroscopic redshift of $z=2.903$, but with some peculiarties.
-In particular, the SN was extremely red (rest-frame $B-V\sim0.8$) with a high Ca\,II velocity $\sim19,000$\,km/s relative to the normal population of SNe\,Ia.
-Template photometry of the SN host show the galaxy is fairly low-mass ($\sim10^8 M_\odot$), low-metallicity ($\sim0.3 Z_\odot$), and low-extinction ($A_V < 0.1$), suggesting the SN may be intrinsically red.
-Using traditional standardization methods \citep[e.g.,][]{scolnic_complete_2018} resulted in a SN\,$2023$adsy luminosity distance $\sim1\sigma$ above $\Lambda$CDM \citep{pierel_discovery_2024}.
+In particular, the SN was extremely red (rest-frame color $B-V\sim0.8$, compared to normal low-$z$ SNe\,Ia $-0.4\lesssim B-V\lesssim0.2$) with a high Ca\,II velocity $\sim19,000$\,km/s relative to the normal population of SNe\,Ia.
+Spectral energy distribution (SED) modeling of the SN host template photometry show the galaxy is fairly low-mass ($\sim10^8 M_\odot$), low-metallicity ($\sim0.3 Z_\odot$), and low-extinction ($A_V < 0.1$), suggesting the SN may be intrinsically red.
+Using traditional standardization methods \citep[e.g.,][]{guy_salt2:_2007,betoule_improved_2014,scolnic_complete_2018,kenworthy_salt3_2021,pierel_salt3nir_2022} resulted in a SN\,$2023$adsy luminosity distance $\sim1\sigma$ above $\Lambda$CDM \citep{pierel_discovery_2024}.
 Thus the properties of SN\,$2023$adsy suggest that SN\,Ia population characteristics may be changing with redshift \citep[i.e., changes in the progenitor system may lead to systematically redder, Ca-rich SNe\,Ia, see][]{woosley_models_1986,bildsten_faint_2007,perets_faint_2010,shen_thermonuclear_2010,waldman_helium_2011,kasliwal_calcium-rich_2012,foley_kinematics_2015,de_zwicky_2020,zenati_origins_2023}, and the stability of their standardization is still uncertain to $z\sim3$.
 SN\,$2023$adsy is the first spectroscopically confirmed SN\,Ia at $z>2$, and thus a larger sample is needed to determine if SN\,$2023$adsy is representative or peculiar for high-$z$ SNe\,Ia and to conclusively determine if their standardization evolves with redshift.